prashantbaher/tcc-blog/_drafts/solidworks-macros/circular-skech-pattern.md

 ---

-Hope this post helps you to *Create Linear Sketch Pattern* with Solidworks VBA Macros.
+Hope this post helps you to *Create Circular Sketch Pattern* with Solidworks VBA Macros.

 For more such tutorials on **Solidworks VBA Macro**, do come to this blog after sometime.